 Discovery Museum has a public lift and ramped access that takes you from the lower ground to ground floor which is where you'll find Tyne & Wear Archives.
 The lift has voice announcers and Braille indicators.

 Large static visual and touch orientation maps are available on the lower ground floor near the Welcome Desk to help you find your way around.

 Coming from the ramp or lift onto the ground floor turn left and head through the automatic set of double doors into the Hub before turning immediately left through a set of double swing doors.
 The Archives search room is located at the bottom of the long corridor which is flat level access and carpet surface through another set of double swing doors.
 The Archives is signposted and there is Braille indicators leading towards the Archives.

-- chairs with backs, chairs with backs and arms and sofas
+Search room - chairs with backs, chairs with backs and arms and sofas